-The vineyard of Yahweh Almighty is the house of Israel, and the men of Judah are the garden of his delight.
-And he confidently expected justice, but saw bloodshed; he expected righteousness, but heard a cry of distress.
+• The parable applies to Israel The vineyard of Yahweh Almighty is the house of Israel, and the men of Judah are the garden of his delight.
+And he confidently expected justice, but saw bloodshed: he expected righteousness, but heard a cry of distress.